slowernews/wisdom-tldr/chapters/chapter_3_action.md

 groups opinios self correct themselves.

-> *'We don’t rise to the level of our expectations, we fall to the level of our training.' -- Archilochus* -->
+> *'We don’t rise to the level of our expectations, we fall to the level of our training.' -- Archilochus*

+Every word someone says is the tip of the iceberg.
+Underneath that word are thoughts, fears, emotions.
+Underneath those emotions is history and experiences.
+A single word is the final outcome of all of that history.
+There’s always a good reason and a real reason.
+-->